cspwcspw/TinyBombe/Quick Start Guide.md

 The vertical wires are the bus lines to which scramblers can be attached.
 There are 8 buses, A,B,C,D,E,F,G,H, each bus with 8 wires labeled a,b,c,d,e,f,g,h.

-The diagonal board cross-connects are at the bottom - I've given each wire its own switch so that you can selectively "disconnect" diagonal board cross-wires.
+The diagonal board cross-connects are at the bottom.
+I've given each wire its own switch so that you can selectively "disconnect" diagonal board cross-wires.
 The first menu item at the top gives some options to include or exclude use of the diagonal board.